You may wish to read an introduction to the history of Venetian Crete first.

 Kara Musa Pacha Djami

 After having conquered Rettimo, the Ottomans hastened to turn Catholic churches and monasteries into mosques and medrese (religious schools) or tekke (lodges of Islamic brotherhoods).
-The church of S. Barbara was turned into a mosque dedicated to an Ottoman admiral who was involved in supporting the conquest of the town and who died in the following year.
+The church of S. Barbara (patron of gunners) was turned into a mosque dedicated to an Ottoman admiral who was involved in supporting the conquest of the town.

 S. Maria, the church of an Augustinian monastery, which was located in a very central position, was turned into a large mosque dedicated to Hussein Aga, the Ottoman commander at the time of the conquest of Rettimo.
 A very tall minaret was added in 1890.